CTA Resources

 Your organization may be eligible for the TAX-EXEMPT ENTITY exemption.
 Generally, tax-exempt entities that are described under 501(c) of the Internal Revenue Code of 1986 (IRS Code) and exempt from tax under 501(a) of the IRS Code are exempt from reporting under the tax-exempt entity exemption of the CTA.
 In some instances, an entity assisting a tax-exempt entity may also be exempt from reporting to FinCEN.
 Please seek specific legal advice if you believe that you may not have to report under the entity assisting a tax-exempt entity exemption to be sure you qualify.

 Yes.
 Until such time as the new nonprofit entity has obtained tax-exempt status from the Internal Revenue Service (IRS), it is not an exempt entity under the CTA.
-It must file its BOIR within ninety (90) calendar days of approval of its formation if in 2024 and within thirty (30) calendar days after approval of its formation after December 31, 2024.
+It must file its BOIR in accordance with any deadlines set by FinCEN until such time as it obtains its tax exempt status in writing from the IRS.
 Once the nonprofit entity obtains its tax-exempt status (typically 501(c)(3)) from the IRS and it meets the requirements of the tax-exempt entity exemption, it should amend its BOIR to indicate that it is exempt.
 If the nonprofit organization ever loses its tax-exempt status, it will have to report to FinCEN within thirty (30) calendar days of losing its tax-exempt status.

-Yes, if the nonprofit entity still does not have its tax-exempt status approval from the Internal Revenue Service (IRS) by the December 31, 2024 deadline to file its BOIR.
+Yes, if the nonprofit entity does not have its tax-exempt status approval from the Internal Revenue Service (IRS) by any deadline to file a BOIR.
 Once the nonprofit entity obtains its tax-exempt status (typically 501(c)(3)) from the IRS and it meets the requirements of the tax-exempt entity exemption, it should amend its BOIR to indicate that it is exempt.

 Maybe.
 It depends.
 If the HOA was formed by filing a document with the Arizona Corporation Commission or the California/Nevada Secretary of State, it is a reporting company.
 However, it may exempt from filing a Beneficial Ownership Information Report (BOIR) with FinCEN if it meets the requirements of a tax-exempt organization.
 This means that it applied for and received tax exempt status under IRS Code 501(C)(4) or the equivalent.
 If not, the HOA must file a BOIR.
 If there are questions about your HOA’s tax exempt status, seek advice of legal counsel as any of the $591/day fines assessed by FinCEN will be assessed against the Board of Directors and Officers of the HOA personally.